gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 In such a scenario, the co-ordinator passivates the shoot control-plane components such as machine-controller-manager, etcd statefulset, VPN etc. by scaling them down to zero.

+It should not scale itself down, of course.

 ##### State Diagram

 ![State Diagram](state-diagram.png)